informalsystems/hermes/guide/src/config.md

 ### Example configuration file

-Here is an full example of a configuration file with two [local chains](./local_chains.md) configured and light client peers added:
+Here is an full example of a configuration file with two chains configured and light client peers added:

 ```toml
 [global]